Skip to content

 Traits you implement to customize ETL behavior

-ETL provides four traits for customization.
+ETL provides extension traits for customization.
 Implement these to control where data goes and how state is stored.

 Destination